fniessink/toisto/README.md

 Each deck is a list of entries.
 Each entry is a mapping with exactly two language key-value pairs.
 The key is a language identifier.
 Currently only "fi" for Finnish and "nl" for Dutch are supported.
 Each language identifier has a value which is either a string or a list of strings.
 The values are words, phrases, or sentences in the language indicated by the key.

 Toisto quizzes the user in both directions, Finnish-Dutch and Dutch-Finnish.
 If the language value is a list, Toisto only uses the first item as question, but uses all values to check answers.
 So when quizzing Finnish-Dutch, both "Hoi" and "Hello" are accepted as answer to "Terve".
 But when quizzing Dutch-Finnish only "Hoi" is used as question.

+### Spaced repetition

+Toisto uses a very simple implementation of a spaced repetition algorithm.
+Toisto does not make assumptions about how many words the user wants to practice per session or per day.
+It only keeps track of how many times in a row a specific word or phrases is translated correctly.
+When a word or phrases is translated correctly twice or more in a row, the word is silenced for a while.
+The longer the streak, the longer the word is silenced.
+The exact amount is determined by a S-curve with a maximum value of 90 days.
+Whenever the user makes a mistake the streak is reset to 0.